<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Average void periods in days across UK regions since January 2020.

-Voids - the length of time a property is vacant between lets - remained consistent at 22 days across England in March, marking no change from February.
+Voids - the length of time a property is vacant between lets - increased from 22 to 24 days in April, marking no change from February.

 3. Tenant salaries see uplift